ScilifelabDataCentre/serve-tutorials/Workshops/Packaging-and-sharing-applications-as-docker-images/docs/hands-on/docs/index.md

 docker login --username=<your-dockerhub-username>
 ```

 This should publish your image on `https://hub.docker.com/r/<your-dockerhub-username>/<some-name>:<some-tag>`.
-For example, our example app image for the flower image classification app is available on `hamzaisaeed/gradio-workshop:flower_classification`.
-Please note that your image should stay available even after your app is published on Serve because it will be fetched with regular intervals.
+For example, our example app image for the flask web app is available at `scilifelabdatacentre/workshop-flask-web-app:v1.0.0`.
+Please note, if you create an image to publish on Scilifelab Serve, your image should stay available even after your app is published on Serve because it will be fetched with regular intervals.

 ## Step 2.
 Packaging a shiny application as a Docker Container Image to deploy on Scilifelab Serve